briandelmsft/SentinelAutomationModules/Modules/Shared/readme.md

 # Shared Modules

 ## Description
-This module is called by other modules to process entity data and enrich the results.
+This module is called to prepare the Azure Sentinel Entities and enrich them with additional information for subsequent calls to other automation modules.

 ## Quick Deployment